preciofishbone/OmniaDocsG2/blocks/sign-off-request/index.rst

 .. image:: sign-off-request-rollup-example.png

-The user can read the information by clicking the link and can then seign off using the button:
+The user can read the information by clicking the link and can then sign off using the button:

 .. image:: sign-off-request-rollup-example-signedoff.png

-The colored dots indicates the progress: green for all read, yellow for some and white for none, within each request.
+The colored dots indicates the progress: green for all read, yellow for some and white for none, within each request, and for the whole request.

 .. image:: sign-off-request-rollup-example-signedoff-colors.png